Axel2293/Obsidian-Notes/Arquitectura en la nube/Module 2 - Cloud Economics and billing.md

 ## AWS Organizations
 ## AWS Billing
 ## Technical Support Models
-- Provide unique combination of tools and expertise
+- Provide a unique combination of tools and expertise
 	- AWS Support
 	- AWS Support Plans
 - Support is provided for